ashpil/moonshine/README.md

   * Reduce unnecessary copying
   * Build alias table or alternative on GPU?

+### Current jankiness
+* Asset system
+  * Currently, one can either construct a scene manually with code or very inefficiently import glb
+  * Ideal would be to have custom scene description format that can be quickly deserialzed
+    * Some standalone utility that can convert glb/other formats to this format, so other formats don't need to be supported in engine directly
+    * I think this custom format would make destinctions between scene stuff and staging stuff.
+It would only contain actual information about the world, but not stuff like camera position, that would be separate
+* Material system
+  * Currently, just have ubershader
+  * Would be better to have proper dynamic dispatch material system
+    * Probably should do this with callable shaders
+* Memory management
+  * A lot of unncessary copying in scene construction at the moment
+    * Filesystem to RAM
+    * RAM to staging buffer
+    * Staging buffer to GPU
+  * Ideally this can be vastly minimized, depending on hardware
+    * At most should be doing filesystem to staging buffer
+    * On some machines, can do filesystem to GPU directly

 ### Some notes about conventions, as idk where else to put them:
 * `+y` is up
 * phi is azimuthal angle (0-2pi) and theta is polar angle (0-pi)